punchkorea/Jupyter-to-GoogleSheets/README.md

 Well done!
 You have your Google API credentials ready and now let’s get into coding!

-## Part Two: Web Scraping using Python
+## :dart: Part Two: Web Scraping using Python
 1. Install Jupyter Notebook to run [Python](https://jupyter.org/install)
 2. In order to get information from a webpage, we need to install web scraping libraries, and we used [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)  due to its easy usage.
 3. Run the following command from cmd/terminal.